Skip to content

 My Test Simmons SDS7 is Back Together

 Today is a BIG day.
 Today my test Simmons SDS7 is back in one piece!
-SDS7 serial number 70320 was finally put back together after several months of doing exactly what I bought it for… to develop a small range of peripherals for one of my favourite electronic drum systems. 😊
+SDS7 serial number 70320 was finally put back together after several months of doing exactly what I bought it for… to host the development of a small range of peripherals for one of my favourite electronic drum systems. 😊

 Back in December last year, I found a really nice SDS7 up for sale and having wanted one of these ever since I sold mine back in 1987 to help fund the purchase of my first SDX, I just wanted to get another one.